-In this procedure, an incision is made to the patients pre-existing upper eyelid crease.
+In this procedure, an incision is made to the patient's pre-existing upper eyelid crease.
 While in the operating room, using sedation and local anesthesia, the patient will be asked to open and close his or her eyes.
-The stitches that shorten this eyelid muscle are adjusted so the eyelids can match each other in height and so there is a desirable and matched arch and contour to the eyelid margin.
+The stitches that shorten this eyelid muscle are adjusted so the eyelids can match each other in height, and have a desirable matched arch and contour to the eyelid margin.
 Excess skin can be removed, using a blepharoplasty procedure, through the same incision site that is used to shorten the muscle.

 Ptosis Repair: Childhood Ptosis